 What happened in the next few minutes seemed to take a lifetime.
 He was having a heart attack, where there was restricted and blocked flow of blood in the heart.
 He went into cardiac arrest, where the heart stops beating.
 The professionals in that ER worked together in a delicate dance.
 He was in the hallway, not even in a room, and yet they all had the equipment they needed at their fingertips.
 They blocked him from the view of others which allowed my husband to keep his dignity.
 A passing nurse dropped her lunch to jump in and help, another ran to do chest compressions, and the small gentleman pushing the wheelchair jumped in front of my husband to catch his fall.
 I don’t remember specifics of what was said, but I do remember hearing, “We got a pulse!”
 The rest was a blur; as they got him on a gurney and into a room.

-When the ECG Technician pulled me to her office and asked who I had to call, I was thankful that I had happen to know this woman for most of my life.
+When the ECG Technician pulled me to her office and asked who I had to call, I was thankful that I had happened to know this woman for most of my life.
 This familiar face in a time of crisis helped keep me grounded.
 I couldn’t think; maybe my mom, maybe our priest…was this all really happening?
 I was silent.
 I remembered grabbing the shirt they had cut off of him and putting it in my purse, I reached around it to grab my phone.
 The technician helped me call my mom; it was a quick conversation: “Hi Mom, Dan doesn’t feel well so we are at the ER.
 It looks like it will be a long night, can you come keep me company?
-Check in with security when you get here and they’ll bring you to me.”
+Check-in with security when you get here and they’ll bring you to me.”
 I couldn’t get myself to say what had actually happened.
 I sat there with the technician in silence; she was holding my hand, rubbing my back, explaining where we would go next as they worked on my husband.

-Next, I was escorted up to the cardiac floor where they would preform surgical magic and give me my husband back.
+Next, I was escorted up to the cardiac floor where they would perform surgical magic and give me my husband back.
 In the meantime, my mom showed up with coffee and cookies, and the security guard walked her off the elevator.
 When she saw where I was waiting, I could see her face drop.
 Her facial expressions turned straight to anger, and I can’t blame her, as she thought by my cavalier conversation that my husband had a sprained ankle or something.
 Nothing suggested it was this extreme.

 The coming days and months felt like a waiting game.